helenalendowski/ais_cd/README.md

 The script receives the own ship data from a gps dongle and decodes [NMEA 0183](https://en.wikipedia.org/wiki/NMEA_0183) messages with [pynmea2](https://pypi.org/project/pynmea2/).
 The script then calculates the closest time of approach (cpa) in nautical miles and time to closest time of approach (tcpa) in minutes of own ship to other targets with the [ARPAoCALC Python library](https://github.com/nawre/arpaocalc).
 If one of the cpa is less than the defined minimum distance to other vessels by the user (= possible collision), the script sends a collision warning (audio signal on Windows using [winsound](https://docs.python.org/3/library/winsound.html) or lights up a led on RaspberryPi using [RPi.GPIO](https://pypi.org/project/RPi.GPIO/)).

+Hardware requirements:
+* OS: Windows or Linux (Note: LED signal warning will only work on Raspberry Pi)
-Hardware requirements: SDR dongle (e.g, RTL-SDR: [Nooelec NESDR SMArt v4](https://www.nooelec.com/store/sdr/sdr-receivers/nesdr/nesdr-smart.html) or [USRPB210](https://www.ettus.com/all-products/ub210-kit/)), GPS serial device (e.g., [Navilock NL-8012U USB](https://www.navilock.com/produkt/62524/merkmale.html))
+* SDR dongle (e.g, RTL-SDR: [Nooelec NESDR SMArt v4](https://www.nooelec.com/store/sdr/sdr-receivers/nesdr/nesdr-smart.html) or [USRPB210](https://www.ettus.com/all-products/ub210-kit/)) to receive very high frequency (VHF)
+* VHF antenna
+* GPS serial device (e.g., [Navilock NL-8012U USB](https://www.navilock.com/produkt/62524/merkmale.html))

-AIS messages types of interest for collisions:
+[AIS messages types](https://gpsd.gitlab.io/gpsd/AIVDM.html#_ais_payload_interpretation) of interest for collisions:
     1: Position Report Class A
     2: Position Report Class A (Assigned schedule)
     3: Position Report Class A (Response to interrogation)